agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step6.md

 Finally it has become time to see the CI server in action. 🎉

 As mentioned in the previous step it is important to ensure that the changes occur in the *time2Fork* branch.
-It is good practice to work in a different branch and the pull request the changes and merge.
-The reason for that is that whenever a pull request shows red that it does not get merged into the production environment minimizing bugs and errors.
+It is good practice to work in a different branch and then pull request the changes and merge.
+The reason for that is that whenever a pull request shows red than it does not get merged into the production environment, which minimizes bugs and errors.
 However for the purposes of this simple tutorial, we will conduct our changes directly to the default branch.

 In the forked repo, enter the file `src/App.js` and replace the word COUNTER from line 10 to whatever word you want.
 Push your changes to Github.com